Continue reading for our analysis...

 - Owing to their impressive size and bulk, most predators generally think twice about attacking them.
 However, lions may attack their calves.

 The white rhino is the second-largest land mammal, and the word “weit,” which means “broad” in the West Germanic language of Afrikaan, refers to the animal’s mouth.
-White rhinos are also called square-lipped rhinoceros, have an upper lip that is square and nearly hairless.
+White rhinos are also called square-lipped rhinoceros, having an upper lip that is square and nearly hairless.

 These animals have two horns, with the front one being more noticeable than the back one.
 Rhino horns can grow up to three inches every year and can reach a maximum length of five feet.
 Males utilize their horns to fight aggressors, while females use them to defend their offspring.